infogrind/scala-script.g8/README.md

 After instantiation, the default class is called `HelloWorld`.
 Rename this as you like, but you’ll need to adapt also the line starting with `class:` in the file `src/main/g8/src/main/conscript/$name$/launchconfig`.
 The actual application code goes into the function `run` in the default class.

+## Future Planned Features

+### Support for Command-Line Options

+It would be a nice addition for the application template to support command-line options, for example using [scopt](https://github.com/scopt/scopt).

+See [this Stackoverflow post](https://stackoverflow.com/a/40305057/319282) for some ideas how to use the options in the script without too much boilerplate code.

 ## Testing (for Developers)

 To test this template during development, the repository contains a script that automatically instantiates it and runs it as a Consript application.
 Use the following command: